VirtoCommerce/vc-platform/docs/release-information/update-to-version-3-200/update-platform-and-modules-to-3-200.md

 For the above reasons, there is no option for partial update, which means **you have to update your entire project to .NET 6.**

 ## Developer Experience
-Make sure both [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and [Visual studio 2022](https://visualstudio.microsoft.com/vs/) have been installed to your environment.
+Make sure both [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) have been installed to your environment.

 ## VC Build Tool
 After update to Virto Commerce on .NET 6, please use this vc-build version: [virtocommerce.globaltool **2.1.0-alpha.17**](https://virtocommerce.com/docs/CLI-tools/introduction/).